Coin collecting dates back to the 12th century, and it remains a popular hobby for people of all ages around the world.

 Brilliant Uncirculated coins: Coins with a fine mint appearance and lustre because they’ve never been in circulation.
 Slightly lower in definition to a proof coin.

-Commemorative coins: Issued to mark a special event or tribute to an important person.
+Commemorative coins: Issued to mark a special event or tribute to an important person, Commemorative Coins can often prove to be valuable in their own right.

 Bullion coins: Coins crafted from precious metals such as gold, platinum and silver.